PeteGouldbourne/consult-with-icg-wes/troubleshoot.md

 ## Insufficient permission to submit an order
 {: #permission}
-Follow these steps if you do not have the required permissions to submit an order in the **Consult with IBM Cloud Garage** service.
+Follow these steps if you do not have the required permissions to submit an order in the **Consult with IBM Garage** service.

 ### What's happening
 {: #permission-symptom}